 Asian Style Eggs

 Home style cooking and comfort food.
-Asian specialties which I enjoyed as a kid, it’s the kind of food which isn’t fussy, is very homely and delivers big on flavour (with) surprisingly few ingredients.
+Asian specialities which I enjoyed as a kid, it’s the kind of food which isn’t fussy, is very homely and delivers big on flavour (with) surprisingly few ingredients.

 I love these dishes…